-One Full time position in Queens
+One Full time and One Part Time position in Queens

-Position Summary: Peer bridgers engage and support individuals with significant mental health, substance use and medical conditions in trust-based and mutually accountable relationships that foster hope, purpose, improved health and satisfying and successful lives in communities of choice.
+Peer bridgers engage and support individuals with significant mental health, substance use and medical conditions in trust-based and mutually accountable relationships that foster hope, purpose, improved health and satisfying and successful lives in communities of choice.
 They may provide transitional support to people in emergency, inpatient and other institutional setting and/or engage individuals in the community who have had frequent avoidable readmissions, criminal justice involvement and/or homelessness.

-Essential Functions: Peer bridgers provide personalized support to individuals that can advance wellness and recovery, relapse prevention and crisis support, financial and housing stability and social connections.
+Peer bridgers provide personalized support to individuals that can advance wellness and recovery, relapse prevention and crisis support, financial and housing stability and social connections.
 Bridgers offer both individualized support and help facilitate regular peer support groups, in both the institutions and the community.